Cookizz/Android-BadgeLayout/README.md

 ## Design your badge style
   Quite easy!
 Take `FigureBadge` as an example...

-  1. Create a subclass of `FigureStyleTemplate` and implement your design.
+  1. Create a subclass of `FigureStyle` and implement your design.

-        public class MyFigureStyle extends FigureStyleTemplate {
+        public class MyFigureStyle extends FigureStyle {

             /**
              * You must point out which screen resolution your design is based on.